Chiral Gravitational Waves from Chiral Fermions: Introduction

 In this work, we report on a new model-independent mechanism that generates primordial chiral GW.
 We show that production of light chiral fermions in a time varying background is accompanied by chiral GW.
 Light chiral fermions with mass much smaller than the Hubble scale, $m/H \ll 1$, have definite helicity since the helicity flip process is negligible as it is suppressed by $(m/H)^2$.
 Production of fermions with a definite helicity leads to an asymmetry between the two components of the energy momentum tensor projected along the helicity eigenbasis.
 Hence, an imbalance between left and right helicities of GW will be created.
 Therefore, any mechanism that creates an asymmetry between light left and right-chiral fermions will also lead to chiral GW.

 This paper is organized as follows.
 In Sec.~\ref{sec:notation}, we start by developing the necessary formalism to study the generation of gravitational waves via the production of left-chiral Weyl fermions in the Fridmann-Robertson-Walker (FRW) background.
-Then, we compute the two point functions of the tensor perturbations in the helicity eigenbasis.
+The formalism used to study the generation of GW from fermions is not new, see, e.g., \cite{Enqvist:2012im, Barnaby:2012xt,Figueroa:2014aya,Figueroa:2013vif}.
+The new component in this work, however, is the generation of helical GW due to the presence of chiral fermions, which is shown by computing the two point functions of the tensor perturbations in the helicity eigenbasis.
 At the end of Sec.~\ref{sec:notation}, we show that there is an imbalance between the correlation functions of the left and right-helical components of GW.
 Our main results are given by \eref{h correlator final} and \eref{right h correlator} for left and right-chiral fermions respectively.
 In Sec.~\ref{sec:inflation}, we give an explicit example where chiral GW are generated from the production of chiral fermions during pseudoscalar inflation.
 We conclude with a brief summary and discussion of our results in Sec.~\ref{sec:discussion}.